 #2 – The Hunger Games

-Mommy Bear’s Opinion – Like many people, I have read the Hunger Games book series so I was excited and nervous for the movie to come out because I didn’t want the movie to ruin the book for me.
+Mommy Bear’s Family Movie Review – Like many people, I have read the Hunger Games book series so I was excited and nervous for the movie to come out because I didn’t want the movie to ruin the book for me.
 I thought the movie was fantastic!
 The movie follows the book closely but it does not have every detail and there are a few differences between the two.
 Overall, I thought the directors did a great job at portraying the characters, scenes, costumes, etc as I imagined them to be when I was reading the books.
 Some people have asked whether or not the movie is too violent.
 Even though the movie is about children killing each other I didn’t think the violence was too gruesome or intense because you do not see all of the killing that is going on.
 The movie is from the perspective of the main girl, Katniss, so the deaths that are shown are the only ones that she sees; the other ones you only know about it because of the daily death count.
 I wouldn’t take my younger children to see it, but I do think it is appropriate for older children and adults.

 Summary – Every year in the ruins of what was once North America, the Capitol of the nation of Panem forces each of its twelve districts to send a teenage boy and girl to compete in the Hunger Games.
 Sixteen-year-old Katniss Everdeen volunteers in her younger sister’s place and must rely upon her sharp instincts when she’s pitted against highly trained Tributes who have prepared their entire lives.
 If she’s ever to return home to District 12, Katniss must make impossible choices in the arena that weigh survival against humanity and life against love.